A Fantasy Author's Adventures in Fiction & Life

 Author Newsletters

 I know, you’ve spent years making connections and finding your niche/ building community on Twitter, then Musk bought it and history happened.
 In this BlueSky Newby Guide, I’ll go through what features Bsky has and doesn’t have (yet), profile set up, using feeds to find your people and interacting tips.
+(Note: if you’re comfortable with Bsky basic settings and are looking for Writer Feeds, Prompts, Chats and or BookSky, you can jump to that section here.)

 Not another NEW Platform!?